MogallapuRahul/Dot_to_square/README.md

 Project Overview

 This is a simple interactive drawing application built using React and HTML Canvas.
 The application allows users to place dots inside a drawing box.
-Each dot connects to the previous one with a line, and every four dots form a closed square.
+Each dot connects to the previous one with a line and every four dots form a closed square.

 The app also includes: